Interactions Named one of the World’s Most Innovative Companies in 2020

 The list honors the businesses making the most profound impact on both industry and culture, showcasing a variety of ways to thrive in today’s fast-changing world.
 This year’s MIC list features 434 businesses from 39 countries.
 Interactions was recognized in the Artificial Intelligence category alongside fellow industry leaders, including NVIDIA and Graphcore.

 For fifteen years, Interactions has been at the forefront of rethinking how enterprises communicate with their customers.
 With its proprietary conversational AI stack, the company powers natural, productive conversations for some of the most impactful brands in the world, including Citi, MetLife and Hyatt.
-In 2019, Interactions took aim at a new industry hungry for innovation: food services.
-This year’s MIC list recognizes the company’s release of Interactions Guest Experience Platform (GXP), a new AI solution specifically designed for the unique pain points of the quick service industry.

-Despite being a nearly $800 billion industry in the United States alone, food service was largely untouched by AI—and restaurants were paying the price.
-According to an Interactions analysis, ineffective customer service costs the average fast food restaurant approximately $45 million annually in lost revenue.
-Leveraging the company’s powerful AI, Interactions GXP addresses rampant inaccuracies and inefficiencies in the industry to create more satisfying customer experiences and more productive businesses.
+This year’s MIC list highlights the innovative application of the company’s market leading conversational AI platform.

 “Our core mission is to create amazing customer experiences by advancing AI technology that understands and engages on a human level,” said Michael Iacobucci, CEO at Interactions.
 “Whether it’s in financial services, retail or new opportunities like food services, our focus is on delivering solutions that harness the power of disruptive technologies to deliver extraordinary customer experiences.
-In food services, we recognized a tremendous opportunity to uplevel ordering operations, and we’re thrilled to be recognized by Fast Company for our ongoing commitment to reimagining the customer experience.”
+We’re thrilled to be recognized by Fast Company for our ongoing commitment to reimagining the customer experience.”

 Fast Company’s editors and writers sought out the most groundbreaking businesses on the planet and across myriad industries.
 They also judged nominations received through their application process.